What is the STEAR Program?

 In the event of an emergency some individuals may need additional assistance leaving their homes, or responding to emergency conditions by themselves.
 The State of Texas Emergency Assistance Registry (STEAR) allows residents to provide information on their specific situation to emergency management officials who will work to help them evacuate safely, or provide them with the appropriate life-sustaining help they need in a disaster.
 This information also helps emergency planners as they develop plans and procedures for assisting residents during emergencies.
 Facilities who care for the most vulnerable of our population can also register their facilities with emergency management agencies, to help in the planning for and response to an emergency.

 Any resident may register for assistance under the STEAR program if they have any condition, healthcare need, or situation that would require additional assistance during an emergency.
 Some examples include people who:

 - Don’t speak English well or have any kind of disability which keeps them from communicating easily.

 - Individuals who may need transportation assistance during an evacuation.

-- Require electricity for life-sustaining equipment (such as life support machines, electric wheelchairs, or are insulin-dependent and require refrigeration)
+- Require electricity for life-sustaining equipment (such as life support machines, electric wheelchairs, or medication requiring refrigeration).

 How Do I Register?